4th Annual Imagineering Competition

 - Open to all engineering undergraduates, individually or in teams.
 Open to other BU undergraduate students as long as there is at least one engineering student on the team.
 Leveraging the abilities of students from other BU colleges and schools is not only appropriate but encouraged.

-- The competition will end on April 18th with the projects being judged by the Competition Committee.
+- The competition will end on April 11th with the projects being judged by the Competition Committee between April 14th - 18th.
+Participants will be notified of exact dates in early April.

 - Students should generate their own project ideas.
 No senior projects can be submitted to the competition.
 All intellectual property will be maintained by the student participant(s).